War in Iraq (2013–2017): 2014

 On 24 July, ISIL blew up the Mosque and tomb of the Prophet Yunus (Jonah) in Mosul, with no reported casualties.
 Residents in the area said that ISIL had erased a piece of Iraqi heritage.
 Jonah's tomb was an important holy site in the Jewish heritage as well.
 A few days later, ISIL also blew up the Nabi Shiyt (Prophet Seth) shrine in Mosul.
 Sami al-Massoudi, deputy head of the Shia endowment agency which oversees holy sites, confirmed the destruction and added that ISIL had taken artifacts from the shrine to an unknown location.

-In an August offensive, ISIL captured Sinjar and a number of other towns in the north of the country.
+In an August offensive, ISIL captured Sinjar after it was abandoned by the Peshmerga, and a number of other towns in the north of the country.
 Almost 200,000 civilians, mostly Yazidis, managed to flee from the fighting in Sinjar city, about 50,000 of them fled into the Sinjar Mountains, where they were trapped without food, water or medical care, facing starvation and dehydration.
 They had been threatened with death if they refused conversion to Islam.
 A UN representative said that "a humanitarian tragedy is unfolding in Sinjar."
 In addition, during this latest offensive, the Islamic State advanced to within 30 km of the Iraqi Kurdish capital of Erbil in northern Iraq.

 Prompted by the siege and killings of the Yazidis, on 7 August, President Obama authorized targeted airstrikes in Iraq against ISIL, along with airdrops of aid.
 The UK offered the US assistance with surveillance and refueling, and planned humanitarian airdrops to Iraqi refugees.
 The US asserted that the systematic destruction of the Yazidi people by the Islamic State was genocide.
 The Arab League also accused the Islamic State of committing crimes against humanity.

 On 13 August, US airstrikes and Kurdish ground forces broke the ISIL siege of Mount Sinjar.
-Also, five days later, Kurdish Peshmerga ground troops, with the help of Iraqi Special Forces and the US air campaign, overran ISIL militants and reclaimed the Mosul Dam.
+Also, five days later, Iraqi Special Operations Forces with Kurdish Peshmerga and US air support, overran ISIL militants and reclaimed the Mosul Dam.

 On 31 August, the United States, France, United Kingdom and Australia began humanitarian aid drops of food, water and medical supplies to help prevent a potential massacre against the Shia Turkmen minority in Amirli.
 The US also carried out air strikes on ISIL positions around and near Amirli.
 Iraqi officials stated that they had reached Amirli and broken the siege and that the military was fighting to clear the areas around the town.
 This is known to be the first major turning point against ISIL in Iraq.